-Editor's note: the bushfire hazard area (bushfire prone area) is land that is considered likely to support a significant bushfire and could be subject to impacts from a significant bushfire.
+Editor's note: the bushfire hazard area (bushfire prone area) is land that is potentially affected by significant bushfires, including:

+- vegetation likely to support a signficant bushfire; and - adjacent land that could be subject to impacts from a significant bushfire (i.e. potential impact buffer).